taurusilver7/hyperstream/README.md

 - Pick the id & category of an item result from `useParams()` hook.
 - Create an async fun in useEffect to get the item details from `tmdbApi` through the API.
 Set the window screen to top.

+- Populate the item results in the details page.
+The background image (banner), the poster container, and the item content-info.

+- Create a component in the detial directory to populate the cast details.
+Send a req to the API to get the item content cast details.

+- Create a similar component to populate the item trailer videos to play them with youtube.com/embed technique.

+- Add another MovieList with the similar type of the same category as the item results.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)